MichaelCurrin/send-mail/README.md

-# send-mail
+# Send Mail
-Send email with Gmail and Python use OAuth, to protect your password
+> Send email with Gmail and Python using OAuth, to protect your password